otrv4/otrv4/otrv4.md

 If authstate is `AUTHSTATE_AWAITING_DRE_AUTH`:

-  * Verify that the Cramer-Shoup public key is trusted
-  * Verify that the profile signature is valid
+  * Verify that the profile signature is valid.
-  * Verify that the profile is not expired
+  * Verify that the profile is not expired.
   * If the auth σ is valid, decrypt the DRE message and verify:
-    * that the point Y received in the pre-key message is on curve 448
+    * that the point Y received in the pre-key message is on curve 448.
-    * that the B DH public key is from the correct group
+    * that the B DH public key is from the correct group.

 If everything checks out:

-  * Compute the ECDH shared secret `K_ecdh = (g1*y)*x`.
+  * Compute the ECDH shared secret `K_ecdh = (G1*y)*x`.
   * Transition authstate to `AUTHSTATE_NONE`.
   * Transition msgstate to `MSGSTATE_ENCRYPTED`.
   * Initialize the double ratcheting.